 So, you’ve brought targeted traffic to your website, and that’s perfect.
 But, do you know how to drive the users towards your CTA (Call-to-action)?

 It’s all about understanding your target users and their journey on your site!
-Every element on your website and every marketing effort should be directed towards attracting, engaging, and converting your target audience.
+Every element of your web pages and all your marketing efforts should be directed towards attracting, engaging, and converting your audience.

-You need to figure out how to engage the prospects on your website and boost your conversion rates in the process.
-The more you know about your target audience, the better you’ll be in defining the user journey on your website and developing effective marketing tactics that convert users.
+So, you need to figure out how to engage the prospects on your website and boost your conversion rates in the process.
+The more you know about your target audience, the better you’ll be in defining the user journey on your website and developing effective marketing tactics that make site visitors into customers.

 What Is a User Journey?

-When you want to develop a user journey, you want to map out the behavior of the users by using data.
+When you want to develop a user journey, you need to first map out the behavior of the users with solid analytical data.
 According to Hubspot, a (Customer) User Journey map is: